kmatze/tclgif/README.md

 tclgif
 =========

 - tclgif version 0.8 by ma.ke.
-2017-05-08 is a tcl package for windows,
+2017-05-08 is a tcl package for windows
+- tclgif can create animated GIFs from tcl/tk photo images
-- based on AnimGifC (animation feature) by Hubert Dryja <hubertdryja@gmail.com>,
+- based on AnimGifC (animation feature) by Hubert Dryja <hubertdryja@gmail.com>
 - based on gifsave.c by Sverre H. Huseby <sverrehu@online.no> (see github)
-- tclgif can create animated Gifs from tcl/tk photo images.

 **features:**